oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 ## Finding something to do

-If you're new to Oppia, we strongly suggest that you begin with a starter project!
-A good place to start is by documenting code; this will help you get acquainted with the codebase and the contribution workflow.
-You can find a list of files needing documentation [here](https://github.com/oppia/oppia/issues/2394) -- if you'd like to help, feel free to pick a file and start working on it.
+If you're new to Oppia, we strongly suggest finding a starter project you'd enjoy, and focusing on it until it's completed.
+There are three types of things you can do:
+- The best way to start is by **documenting existing code**.
+This will help you focus on understanding a small part of the codebase, and become familiar with the contribution workflow and the [style guide](https://github.com/oppia/oppia/wiki/Coding-style-guide).
+You can find a list of files needing documentation [here](https://github.com/oppia/oppia/issues/2394).
+If you'd like to help, pick a file and leave a comment on the issue saying that you're taking it, so that others don't duplicate your work.

-You can also search the issue tracker for something that looks interesting.
-We particularly recommend issues from [this milestone](https://github.com/oppia/oppia/milestone/42).
-Each issue is tagged based on which part of the site it affects, and also categorized based on the type of help needed.
-If this is your first contribution, we recommend picking one of the following types of issues:

-  * **[TODO: code](https://github.com/oppia/oppia/labels/TODO%3A%20code)** means that the issue is suitable for new developers: the overall solution is known and is described in the issue, and the only thing left to do is code it.
+- You could also take up a **starter coding project** from [this list](https://github.com/oppia/oppia/issues?q=is%3Aopen+label%3A%22TODO%3A+code%22+milestone%3A%22Recommended+projects%22).
+These are simpler issues that are generally more suitable for new developers.
-  * **[TODO: design (UI)](https://github.com/oppia/oppia/labels/TODO%3A%20design%20%28UI%29)** means that the issue is suitable for new UI designers, interaction designers, artists and writers.
-In general, it means that UI design help is needed, and the deliverable would usually be a mockup, drawing, prototype or text that conveys what the feature should look like.
+- If your interests lie in UI/interaction design, you might enjoy a **starter design project** from [this list](https://github.com/oppia/oppia/issues?q=is%3Aopen+label%3A%22TODO%3A+design+%28UI%29%22+milestone%3A%22Recommended+projects%22) instead.
+The deliverable for such issues would usually be a mockup, prototype or text that conveys what the feature should look like.

-These issues, also tagged as 'starter projects', are usually local to a small part of the codebase.
-They tend to be easier, so they give you a chance to get your feet wet without having to understand the entire codebase.
-If you'd like some help finding an issue to work on, please don't hesitate to reach out to us at the [developers' mailing list](https://groups.google.com/forum/#!forum/oppia-dev) or the [Gitter chat room](https://gitter.im/oppia/oppia-chat)!
-Also, if the issue you're working on has a grey label of the form "team-name (@team-lead)", please feel free to reach out to that team lead for help or advice on that issue -- they should be able to answer questions about that area of the codebase.
+Also, feel free to just search the issue tracker for something that looks interesting -- we particularly recommend issues from the ["Recommended Projects" milestone](https://github.com/oppia/oppia/milestone/42).

-After working on one or two starter projects, you might be able to join a team that's working on a larger effort -- please see the list of projects on our [GitHub Projects page](https://github.com/oppia/oppia/projects).
-Alternatively, you can ask on [Gitter](https://gitter.im/oppia/oppia-chat) for suggestions for things to do next, and we can help you find a good project, based on your interests and past contributions.
-Please don't hesitate to be proactive in asking for new projects, since otherwise we may not realize that you want to be assigned a project.
+After working on a couple of starter projects, you might also be interested in joining a [team](https://github.com/oppia/oppia/projects) that's working on a larger effort!
+You can also ask on [Gitter](https://gitter.im/oppia/oppia-chat) for suggestions for things to do next, and we can help you find a good issue to tackle, based on your interests and past contributions.
+Please be proactive in asking for new projects, since otherwise we may not realize that you want to be assigned one.
+Also, if the issue you're working on has a grey label of the form "team-name (@team-lead)", feel free to reach out to that team lead for help or advice on that issue -- they should be able to answer questions about that area of the codebase.

-For reference, descriptions of what the other 'TODO' tags mean can be found [here](https://github.com/oppia/oppia/wiki/Instructions-for-Maintainers#assigning-todo-labels).

 ## Instructions for making a code change